streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 Substreams modules are created and prepared for the sink tool.
 After the sink tool begins running, automated ingestion tasks can be setup to have BigQuery, or other files-based storage solution, ingest the data.

-As an example, you could use `substreams-sink-files` to sink data in `jsonl` format to a [Google Cloud Storage (GCS)](https://cloud.google.com/storage) bucket and configure a BigQuery Transfer job to run every 15 minutes.
-The scheduled job ingests the new files found in the GCS bucket where the data was written.
+As an example, you could use `substreams-sink-files` to sink data in `JSONL` format to a [Google Cloud Storage (GCS)](https://cloud.google.com/storage) bucket and configure a BigQuery Transfer job to run every 15 minutes.
+The scheduled job ingests the new files found in the GCS bucket where the data, extracted by the Substreams, was written.

 ### Accompanying code example

 [The accompanying Substreams module](#) associated with this documentation is responsible for extracting a handful of data fields from the Block object injected into the Rust-based map module.
 The sink tool processes the extracted blockchain data line-by-line and outputs the data to the files-based persistence mechanism you've chosen.

-The accompanying code example extracts four data points from the Block object and packs them into the substreams.sink.files.v1 protobuf's data model.
+The accompanying code example extracts four data points from the Block object and packs them into the `substreams.sink.files.v1` protobuf's data model.
 The data is passed to the protobuf as a single line of plain text, a `CSV` entry, or a `JSONL` element.
 StreamingFast is working on support for binary formats such as [Avro](https://avro.apache.org/), [Parquet](https://parquet.apache.org/), and others.

 ## Outline

 1. Download code and tools
 2. Run code and verify output
-3. Code Walkthrough
+3. Code walkthrough
-4. Show and explain command to run tool
+4. Understanding the sink tool
 5. Run tool and verify output
 6. Conclusion and review
 7. Getting help